16 September 2018

 The Mother’s Nature has always been about love.
 Love for our families, our children, the world that teaches us so much, moments of insight and experiences of inspiration.
 Love for my lovers, love for art, love for the creative spirit, for the nutritive wealth that is love and creation and acts of creativity in service of nurturing our children; creating things tangible and intangible that we call “art”—painting, music, afronauts, street art, poetry, hip hop; and seeing the world in another way—seeing one another in new ways.

-Cornel West once said, “Never forget that justice is what love looks like in public” (in private, this is tenderness).
+Despite Cornel West's disappointing critiques of late, he has made strong observations that I have found valuable.
+He once said, “Never forget that justice is what love looks like in public” (in private, this is tenderness).
 And his words have resonated deeply in me for decades.
 Even when I write about art or romantic, even intimate, love I see them as revolutionary acts.
 When I talk with my 6 year old son about our world and some of its deepest violences—injustice, hate, anger, racism, bigotry, sexism, xenophobia, homophobia—I think what I most want him to hear is that love, tenderness and justice are doing right by one another.
 I teach him that we all come from Creator, because that is what I believe; we all come from Source and so we are all of and by Creator and we share in Source.
 Source binds us and therefore we are one another.
 If we do not know this spiritually, perhaps science and nature can teach us.